 - Once your design is cut, weeded, and ready to go, double check before application.
 Position and check the placement and look of your full design before committing to ironing it into place.
 Happy?
 Ready to iron!

 - Apply the heat transfer(s) per the instructions for your chosen vinyl product.
-A Teflon sheet is handy for extra protection, if you have one.
-This is especially important is layering multiple pieces in your design.
+A Teflon sheet (affiliate link) is handy for extra protection, if you have one.
+Our iron-on here was a single piece application, but protection is especially important is layering multiple pieces in your design.
 See our DIY shadow effect t-shirts for layering tips, if needed.

 Creating Designs with Text in Cricut Design Space